USS Vincennes (1826)

 USS Vincennes was a 703-ton Boston-class sloop of war in the United States Navy from 1826 to 1865.
 During her service, Vincennes patrolled the Pacific, explored the Antarctic, and blockaded the Confederate Gulf coast in the Civil War.
-Named for the Revolutionary War Battle of Vincennes, she was the first U.S. warship to circumnavigate the globe.
+Named for the siege of Fort Vincennes of the American Revolutionary War, she was the first U.S. warship to circumnavigate the globe.

-Built in Brooklyn
+Service history

 Vincennes—the first American ship to be so named—was one of ten sloops of war whose construction was authorized by Congress on 3 March 1825.
 She was laid down at New York in 1825, launched on 27 April 1826, and commissioned on 27 August 1826, with Master Commandant William Compton Bolton in command.

-First world cruise

 The ship set sail for the first time on 3 September 1826, from New York bound for the Pacific by way of Cape Horn.
-She cruised extensively in that ocean, visiting the Hawaiian islands in 1829 and made her way to Macau by 1830, under Commander William B. Finch.
+She cruised extensively in that ocean, visiting the Hawaiian Islands in 1829 and made her way to Macau by 1830, under Commander William B. Finch.
 Her return voyage was made by way of China, the Philippines, the Indian Ocean, and the Cape of Good Hope.
 Ship chaplain Charles Samuel Stewart published a book about the voyage.
 After nearly four years, Vincennes arrived back in New York on 8 June 1830, becoming the first U.S. Navy ship to circumnavigate the Earth.
 Two days later the ship was decommissioned.

-West Indies and Guam operations

 Following repairs and recommissioned, Vincennes then operated in the West Indies and the Gulf of Mexico as part of the West Indies Squadron in 1831–32.
 After a long bout of yellow fever, she was decommissioned again for a time in 1833 before sailing once more.
 She departed for a second Pacific deployment in 1833, becoming the first American warship to call at Guam.
 She again sailed around the globe to return to the U.S. East Coast in June 1836.